 What has God put inside of me to accomplish in this life?

 Am I bold, powerful and mighty?

 If not, what do I need to do different to be those things?

 If you are not where you want to be in life, then pray about it and make a plan to make a change in 2015.
 You may need to read books to help you get going.
 You may need a life coach to help you.
 What ever it is you need, start to do it.
 It will be hard at times but you have what it takes.

-'Find the Call' Copyright 2014 © Andy Castro.
-'Find the Call' articles may be reproduced in whole under the following provisions: 1) A proper credit must be given to the author at the end of each story, along with their complete bio and a link to http://www.liveasif.org/ 2) 'Find the Call' content may not be arranged or "mirrored" as a competitive online service.
+'Voice of Inspiration' Copyright 2020 © Andy Castro.
+'Voice of Inspiration' articles may be reproduced in whole under the following provisions: 1) A proper credit must be given to the author at the end of each story, along with their complete bio and a link to https://www.liveasif.org/ 2) 'Voice of Inspiration' content may not be arranged or "mirrored" as a competitive online service.

 "Refreshment in Refuge" from